edgeimpulse/workshop-advantech-jetson-nano/README.md

 ```

 Here is the output of this script for the example video.
-This runs on a Macbook Pro, that explains the fast inference time:
+This runs on a Macbook Pro, which explains the fast inference time:

 ```
 Loaded runner for "Louis Moreau / Advantech - Bottleneck on conveyor belt"